As an insurer, we promise to provide our customers with coverage in the future.

 We believe that companies also have a responsibility to society – after all, they not only comprise their core business, but also people who perform a service for the good of society as a whole.
 We live up to this responsibility on various levels.
 We behave as a good corporate citizen, and our main shareholder, Wiener Städtische Versicherungsverein, has implemented a series of initiatives that benefit disadvantaged members of society, as well as culture and the arts.

-We have been continuously listed on the VÖNIX and FTSE4Good CSR indexes for many years – a clear endorsement of the Group’s long-term sustainability strategy.
+We have been continuously listed on the VÖNIX CSR index for many years – a clear endorsement of the Group’s long-term sustainability strategy.

 VÖNIX is the sustainability benchmark for the Austrian stock market.
 It contains domestic companies listed on the Vienna Stock Exchange that are leaders in terms of environmental and social activities and performance.
 Vienna Insurance Group has been included in the index since it was introduced in 2005.